trumpfheller/trumpfheller.github.io/testing/bt_protocolerrors.md

 ### 1.Pairing Issues:

 * Failure to Connect: The device fails to pair with the infotainment system or drops connection frequently.
 * Inconsistent Pairing: The system intermittently recognizes or fails to recognize paired devices.
+For instance: testing Oculus3 RCs, OOB in general.

 ### 2.Audio Problems: